mebmrauf/CSE423-Computer-Graphics/Notes/Introduction.md

 - Area Sampling (Supersampling)
      - Instead of treating each pixel as a single point, it is considered a small area.
      - The color of a pixel is determined based on how much of it is covered by the object.
-     - **Unweighted Area Sampling :** Equal areas contribute equal intensity, regardless of distance between the pixel’s center and the area; only the total amount of overlapped area matters.
+     - **Unweighted Area Sampling** is a technique where pixels are shaded based on the area covered by a thickened line, rather than by distance from the pixel center.
+Equal areas contribute equal intensity, regardless of distance between the pixel’s center and the area; only the total amount of overlapped area matters.
-     - **Weighted Area Sampling :** Equal areas contribute unequally.
+     - **Weighted Area Sampling** assigns different influence (weights) to areas within a pixel based on their distance from the object's edge, resulting in smoother edges compared to unweighted sampling where all areas have equal influence.
 A smaller area closer to the pixel center has a greater influence than does one at greater distance.
 - Example
      - **Without Antialiasing** A diagonal line appears jagged, with visible staircasing.
      - **With Antialiasing** The edges of the line are blended with nearby pixels, creating.